Probabilistic conformal blocks for Liouville CFT on the torus: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank K. Aleshkin, G. Baverez, J. Dub\'edat, A. Litvinov, R. Rhodes, and V. Vargas for helpful discussions.
+We thank K. Aleshkin, G. Baverez, J. Dub\'edat, A. Litvinov, R. Rhodes, and V. Vargas for helpful discussions.
 We also thank C. Garban, R. Rhodes, and V. Vargas for organizing a conference on probability and QFT on the beautiful island of Porquerolles where much of this work was discussed.
-G.~R. was supported by an NSF mathematical sciences postdoctoral research fellowship, NSF Grant DMS-1902804.
-X.~S. was supported by a Junior Fellow award from the Simons Foundation and NSF Grant DMS-1811092 and DMS-2027986.
-Y.~S. was supported by a Junior Fellow award from the Simons Foundation and NSF Grant DMS-1701654 and DMS-2039183.
+GR was supported by an NSF postdoctoral fellowship DMS-1902804.
+XS was supported by a Junior Fellow award from the Simons Foundation and by NSF DMS-1811092, DMS-2027986, and Career Award DMS-2046514.
+YS was supported by a Junior Fellow award from the Simons Foundation and NSF DMS-1701654, DMS-2039183, and DMS-2054838.